-A more detailed list of anticipated operational noise impacts can be found in Table 9 of the February 14, 2019 EBRC - CELR Noise and Vibration Assessment (included in Attachment E).
+A more detailed list of anticipated pile driving vibration impacts can be found in Table 9 of the September 21, 2018 EBRC - CELR Noise and Vibration Assessment (included in Attachment E).

-Impact: The February 14, 2019 EBRC - CELR Noise and Vibration Assessment indicates that the proposed changes to the approved project would result in 78 moderate and 23 severe noise impacts in 2017 without the proposed aerial guideway sound walls and without the proposed OGAC.
-The proposed changes would result in 93 moderate and 59 severe noise impacts in 2043 without the proposed aerial guideway sound walls and without the proposed OGAC.
-The location of receivers where operational noise impacts are predicted are as follows:
+The September 21, 2018 EBRC - CELR Noise and Vibration Assessment indicates that the proposed changes to the approved project would result in 78 moderate and 23 severe noise impacts in 2017 without the proposed aerial guideway sound walls and without the proposed OGAC.
+The proposed changes would result in 96 moderate and 59 severe noise impacts in 2043 without the proposed aerial guideway sound walls and without the proposed OGAC.
+The location of receivers where pile driving vibration impacts are predicted are as follows:

-- Twenty properties located east and west of the alignment between Wilbur Avenue and Mervyns Way would experience one severe and nineteen moderate noise impacts. - Twenty-five properties located west of the alignment between Excalibur Drive and Story Road would experience moderate noise impacts.
+- Twenty-three properties located east and west of the alignment between Wilbur Avenue and Mervyns Way would experience one severe and twenty-two moderate noise impacts. - Twenty-five properties located west of the alignment between Excalibur Drive and Story Road would experience moderate noise impacts.

-1 Recent studies by Caltrans indicate that OGAC produces noticeably less vehicle noise than other pavement types (i.e., concrete and conventional asphalt).
+&lt;sup>1 Recent studies by Caltrans indicate that OGAC produces noticeably less vehicle noise than other pavement types (i.e., concrete and conventional asphalt).